nielsdutrievoz/nielsdutrievoz.github.io/index.md

 # News

+- **May 2025** : Participation at the [AARG Workshop on Atmospheric Rivers](https://aarg-workshop.sciencesconf.org/), held in Grenoble from May 5 to 8.

 - **April 2025** : Participation at the [EGU 2025](https://www.egu25.eu/).
 I will be giving an oral presentation on Thursday, May 1st, from 15:05 to 15:15 during session AS1.22 ([abstract](https://meetingorganizer.copernicus.org/EGU25/EGU25-18530.html) and [presentation support](https://drive.google.com/file/d/1J2isjqr7QTLSp1IwDWniUulnF41hXVDM/view?usp=sharing)).

 - **February 2025** : New paper out [here](http://dx.doi.org/10.1029/2024JD042073) in JGR Atmosphere.
 In this article, I evaluate the LMDZ6iso global atmospheric model in Antarctica in relation to surface snow, precipitation and water vapor isotopic observations.